hukai916/multiqc_plugins/archr_plugin/README.md

 ### Goals

-This plugin contains code to generate HTML report that would include ArchR module results from scatacseqflow pipeline.
+This plugin contains code to generate HTML report that would include ArchR module results from scATACpipe pipeline.

 ### Disabling the plugin